-A&M EDM Ltd of Smethwick, provider of high specification precision-made parts and tooling to the aerospace and automotive sector, has claimed almost £400,000 in tax savings thanks to the services of R&D Tax Claims.
+A&M EDM Ltd of Smethwick, provider of high specification precision-made parts and tooling to the aerospace and automotive sector, has claimed over £450,000 in tax savings thanks to the services of R&D Tax Claims.

 “Our main business is spark erosion, EDM and wire erosion”, says managing director Mark Wingfield.
 “This has led us into precision engineering, pressed tool manufacture, mould tool making, extrusion tool making – we have the machinery to make anything, and our global clients include JLR, Goodrich Aerospace, Marstons Aerospace and Hadley Sections.
 We also help other companies across the UK who need our skills and precision machinery to overcome tricky problems.
 Our intellectual property lies in skills built up over decades.”